eduardocasino/kim-1-programmable-memory-card/tools/README.md

                                     is writable, Bit 0 flags if the location is enabled and Bits 11, 10, 6, 5, 4, 3, 2 and 1 are the data bits in reversed order.
     -i/--input FILE     FILE to read the data from.
 Mandatory for ihex and prg formats.
-    -e/--enable         Enables the written address block
-    string              String to transfer.
+    -d/--data STRING    String to transfer.
 Can include escaped binary chars.
-Either a string or an input file must be specified for ihex and prg formats.
+Either a string or an input file must be specified for bin and raw formats.
 Not valid for ihex or prg.
+    -e/--enable         Enables the written address block
 ```

 ### Config command